3D rendering limitations¶

 When using the GLES3 or Vulkan renderers, Godot's 3D engine renders internally in HDR.
 However, the rendering output will be tonemapped to a low dynamic range so it can be displayed on the screen.
 This can result in visible banding, especially when using untextured materials.
 This can also be seen in 2D projects when using smooth gradient textures.

-There are several ways to alleviate banding.
-Here are a few examples:
+There are two main ways to alleviate banding:

 See Banding in Games: A Noisy Rant for more details about banding and ways to combat it.